-To this day civilian vessels are not permitted to use the Union Jack.
-They have their own Jack (a white bordered Union Jack) and the courtesy flag is an appropriately coloured ensign (red for civil vessels, blue for government vessels, and white for naval vessels).
+To this day civilian vessels are not permitted to use the Union Jack, and instead have their own jack (a white bordered Union Jack).
+The courtesy flag is an appropriately coloured ensign (red for civilian vessels, blue for government vessels, and white for naval vessels).

-The execution of Charles I on the 30th January 1649, brought an end to the union of England and Scotland.
-The Union Flag no longer made sense so the English Parliament ordered the Admiralty to chose a new design.
-This was to be the first of several design used until the restoration of Charles II in May 1660 restored the pre-1649 flags.
+The execution of Charles I on 30 January 1649 brought an end to the union of England and Scotland.
+The Union Flag no longer made sense, so the English Parliament ordered the Admiralty to choose a new design – the first of several designs used until the restoration of King Charles II in May 1660 saw the return of the pre-1649 flags.

 The Act of Union in 1707

-In 1707, Queen Anne completed the task that James had started – a complete union of England and Scotland.
-The first article of the Treaty of Union stated that the flag would be the crosses of St. George and St. Andrew conjoined in such a manner as the Queen saw fit.
+The Act of Union of 1707 completed the process initiated by the reign of James VI and I, uniting the Kingdom of England and the Kingdom of Scotland in one Kingdom.
+The first article of the Treaty of Union stated that the flag would be the crosses of St George and St Andrew conjoined in such a manner as the Queen [Anne] saw fit.
 Queen Anne decided to keep the existing design.